mskf1383/pashmak/README.md

 copy ^ $somevar;
 ```

-if you give just one variable to copy command, the mem will be copy in that variable
+If you give just one variable to copy command, the mem will be copy in that variable

-look at this example:
+Look at this example:

 ```bash
 set $var1 $var2;